cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 ## Initial Voting Power

 The **Cosmicrafts DAO** distributes its initial voting power across four key categories to create a balanced and democratic governance system.
-This structure ensures collaboration, checks, and balances while staying aligned with the project’s mission.
+This structure ensures collaboration, checks, and balances while staying aligned with the project's mission.

 ![Governance](votingpower.webp)